-“We Muslims believe in Jesus and we respect him even more than Christians.”

-“We Muslims believe in Jesus and we respect him even more than Christians.”
-These are Muslim dawah tropes.
-When we lay them off and compare the Isa (“Jesus”) of the Quran with the Jesus of the Bible, a very wide gulf between the two characters is seen, which no ecumenical dialogue can bridge.
+This is a very popular Muslim dawah trope.
+When we peel off that label and actually compare the Isa (“Jesus”) of the Quran with the Jesus of the Bible, a very wide gulf between the two characters is seen, and it’s one that no ecumenical dialogue can bridge.

 Only the Bible contains the reliable record of what Jesus did or said.
 And since the authenticity and inspiration of the Bible is not disputed by the Quran, if the Jesus it presents is different from the Biblical Jesus, the logical conclusion is that the Quran is a false revelation.

 The Quran refers to Jesus 97 times.
 It calls Him a Prophet, Messenger, Servant, Messiah, the “sign” and “mercy” who was born of a virgin – which all agree with the Bible.
 But the points where the Quran deviates from and opposes the Bible will be examined below.

 I. What Allah/Muhammad Said